 When you’re travelling it’s really hard to keep track of the days of the week because it is vacation-time after all.
 Japan especially is unique in terms of open times because there’s always one day when it’s closed.
 If you look at all the ramen restaurants featured in the Best Ramen in Tokyo Guide, you’ll see that Mondays or Tuesdays are usually closed but it’s not consistent.

 What you need to know is that Toyosu Market is open from 5AM to 5PM.
-It’s closed on Sundays, public holidays and select Wednesdays.
+It’s closed on Sundays, public holidays and select days throughout the year.
 That’s for the general market and most restaurants and shops will follow this but it could vary.

 Take a look at the Toyosu Central Wholeasle Market calendar to see when those closures are to make sure you plan your Tokyo itinerary around it.
 It’s easy to read – anything in red on the calendar is a closure.